-3. EXCUSE NOTES
+3. Excuse Notes

-If pupils are unable to attend a particular activity or practice, it is expected that the pupil will PERSONALLY excuse him/ herself from the teacher concerned, with the necessary excuse note from either of the parents, as this is only good manners.
+If children are unable to attend a particular activity or practice, it is expected that the child will PERSONALLY excuse him/ herself from the teacher concerned, with the necessary excuse note from either of the parents, as this is only good manners.

-4. TELEPHONE
+4. Telephone